lliehu/reactive-l10n-test-react-mobx/README.md

-# Reactive I18n test with React, MobX and React Intl
+# Reactive localization test with React, MobX and React Intl

-## TODO

-### Prioritized

-1. Add commenting functionality to markers.
-2. All the other functionality present in the Vue.js version.
-3. Test some in-context localization tool.

-### Unsorted

-* Properly use message descriptors of React Intl.
-* Can React Intl be used to localize messages outside component JSX?
+This is just an application for testing reactive localization, related to my Master's Thesis.

 ## Project setup